Book Review for “The Beautiful Bureaucrat” by Helen Phillips.

 Despite how heavy this sounds, and the encroaching darkness that we witness, Phillips also injects little splashes of hope and light.
 For example, there are the word anagrams in the middle of conversations and thoughts, or sudden bouts of little splurges by the couple, as they slowly have the money to buy themselves treats, or just take a walk to escape the dilapidated states of their string of increasingly depressing sublets.
 Combining these two elements allowed Phillips to carefully build the tension and slowly increase the pace of this novel, and bring it to an explosive climax and conclusion.
 Furthermore, Phillips does this with a shockingly stark narrative, which matches Josephine’s world that is exacerbated by her failing eyesight (due to her many tedious hours on the computer) perfectly.

 What more can I say besides this is the type of book I love reading; one that grabs you so subtly, before you know it, you’ve almost come to the end without noticing how involved you are.
 However, I should mention that there were parts of this book that were very creepy, and I almost stopped reading quite early in the book.
 Thankfully, I kept at it, and as you can see, I reaped the reward for my perseverance.
 Because of this, I’m going to strongly recommend this novel, and give it a healthy four and a half stars out of five.

 Henry Holt & Co. released “The Beautiful Bureaucrat” by Helen Phillips on August 11, 2015.
-This book is available from Amazon, Barnes & Noble, Kobo Books (for other eReader formats), iTunes (iBook and audiobook), The Book Depository (free worldwide delivery), new or used from Alibris, used from Better World Books or from an IndieBound store near you.
+This book is available (via these affiliate links) from Amazon, Barnes & Noble, Kobo Books (for other eReader formats), iTunes (iBook and audiobook), The Book Depository (free worldwide delivery), new or used from Alibris, used from Better World Books or from an IndieBound store near you.
 I would like to thank the publishers for sending me an advance reading copy of this novel via NetGalley.